gary-archer/oauth.blog/posts/basicspa-execution.md

 ### Step 8: Login to the SPA

-The script then invokes a browser at http://web.mycompany.com/spa, and the SPA triggers an OpenID Connect redirect when it loads, to get an OAuth access token, so that it can call the API:
+The script then invokes a browser at `http://web.mycompany.com/spa`, and the SPA triggers an OpenID Connect redirect when it loads, to get an OAuth access token, so that it can call the API:

 ![Login](/images/30/login.jpg)

 After signing in, the SPA is rendered, which just shows hard coded fictional data returned from the API.
-This data is secured using OAuth access tokens, and the SPA and API code uses CORS, to support cross origin deployments.
+This data is secured using OAuth access tokens, and the SPA and API code use [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), to enable cross-origin requets.

 ![List view](/images/20/list-view.jpg)

-The first API call is to http://api.mycompany.com/api/companies, and if you browse there directly you will get a 401 response, since direct browsing to APIs does not send an OAuth access token:
+The first API call is to `http://api.mycompany.com/api/companies`, and if you browse there directly you will get a 401 response, since direct browsing to APIs does not send an OAuth access token:

 ![API browser access](/images/30/api-browser-access.jpg)